bcosta12/Arduino-EPS8266-DHT22/README.md

 # Arduino EPS8266 DHT22

     This Project connects an Arduino Uno who collects temperature, humidity.
 I send the data in a UDP connection, that I programmed in Python language in the Server side and in C/C++ language in the Client (Arduino) side.

 # The main idea of this project is:

 1 - Collect temperature and humidity from the DHT22 sensor;

 2 - Send this data via the UDP connection.

+# Acknolagenmet
-# Acknolagenmet to Professor Diego Haddad from CEFET/RJ to make this project possible and the followings websites that I learn how to do this project.
+    Thanks Professor Diego Haddad from CEFET/RJ to make this project possible and the followings websites that I learn how to do this project.

 bib:
 ----